Travel: I can’t remember a time when I wasn’t interested in seeing more of the world. My parents traveled while my mom

 I began college in 2009, changed my major 9 times, and graduated with my BS in psychology in 2011 (both summa cum laude and an Honors College graduate).
 My post-grad plan before I met Kyle was to join the Peace Corps.
 (I also considered the military but was told that without an engineering degree, I would have to enlist so re-thought it for the time thinking it might change.)
 It was a long process, and even though I had really been looking forward to it, by the time I was given my assignment (for the Peace Corps) I no longer felt comfortable leaving everyone and everything for 27 months in Africa.
 I decided on graduate school instead.
-Even though I got into top ranked program for criminology, I chose to stay at UCF where Kyle and my sister were still enrolled (plus I was familiar with the school and area) and began my MA in Applied Sociology in 2012.
+Even though I got into a top-ranked program for criminology, I chose to stay at UCF where Kyle and my sister were still enrolled (plus I was familiar with the school and area) and began my MA in Applied Sociology in 2012.
 I learned a lot and developed a love for sociology and research.
 I found the program both enlightening and empowering.
 My funding (for tuition and an additional stipend) was provided through a graduate teaching assistantship, which I enjoyed, and several papers I contributed to were presented at national conferences.
 One of the papers is now published in an academic journal.
 I finished graduate school in 2013.
 I would have liked to stay a little longer (you can basically stay in graduate school however long you want) but a combination between my lease coming up and Kyle graduating with his BA made me decide to graduate from that program a little early as well.

 Throughout college, (aside from my assistantship for grad school), I had a variety of service jobs, worked on a political campaign, and had an internship at a juvenile detention center.
 Since finishing school I have mostly been tutoring (ranging from phonics to test prep to teaching english) and freelance writing type work (including creating content for an educational website, ghost-writing, a little editing, and assisting current students with their schoolwork, though I would like to expand to ebooks).
 For a long time I also spent a lot of time finding Kyle freelance work.
 I am looking to expand to more ways of creating/making income.